✦ Scandinavian-inspired design, curated for modern living

 ALORAIR Commercial Dehumidifier with Pump (180 PPD)

-For homeowners facing moisture issues, the ALORAIR Commercial Dehumidifier with Pump (180 PPD) is a top choice.
-This powerful unit can remove up to 180 pints of water daily, covering areas up to 2,300 square feet.
-Its compact design makes it easy to maneuver, while the built-in pump guarantees automatic drainage, reaching heights of 14.7 feet.
+For homeowners facing moisture issues, the ALORAIR Commercial Dehumidifier with Pump (180 PPD) is a strong choice.
+This powerful unit can remove up to 180 pints of water daily under rated conditions, covering areas up to 2,300 square feet.
+Its compact design makes it easier to maneuver than many oversized commercial units, while the built-in pump supports automatic drainage, reaching heights of 14.7 feet.
 With features like plug-and-go operation, humidity control, and automatic defrost, it’s user-friendly and efficient.
-Plus, a 6-year warranty and ETL safety compliance provide peace of mind.
+Plus, a 6-year warranty and ETL safety compliance provide added confidence.
 This dehumidifier’s performance and reliability make it ideal for basements and crawlspaces.

 Best For: Homeowners looking for an efficient solution to moisture issues in large areas like basements and crawlspaces.